Access to Justice Board

 ATJ Delivery System Committee

-The ATJ Board's State Plan Oversight Committee (SPOC) completed its 2008 State Plan Implementation Update Report as the current financial crisis was unfolding.
+The ATJ Board's State Plan Oversight Committee (SPOC) completed its 2008 State Plan Implementation Update Report as the financial crisis was unfolding.
 The ATJ Board determined that this crisis would affect SPOC's ability to continue implementation, and that circumstances suggested the need for a change in the ATJ Board's approach to State Plan implementation.
 The ATJ Board sunset SPOC and established the Delivery System Committee.
-This Committee has broad representation from the provider, law school, funder and private bar communities.
+This committee has broad representation from the provider, law school, founder, and private bar communities.

 Geoff Revelle, ATJ Board

 Plan for the Delivery of Civil Legal Aid to Low-Income People in Washington State (Revised 2006)

-© 2013 Washington State Bar Association, all rights reserved.
+© 2017 Washington State Bar Association, all rights reserved.